rawwap/rawwap.github.io/README.md

 # Acknowledges

-- AcadHomepage incorporates Font Awesome, which is distributed under the terms of the SIL OFL 1.1 and MIT License.
+- Anpeng Wang's Homepage incorporates Font Awesome, which is distributed under the terms of the SIL OFL 1.1 and MIT License.
+- Anpeng Wang's Homepage is influenced by the github repo [RayeRen/rayeren.github.io](https://github.com/RayeRen/rayeren.github.io), which is distributed under the MIT License.
-- AcadHomepage is influenced by the github repo [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes), which is distributed under the MIT License.
+- Anpeng Wang's Homepage is influenced by the github repo [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes), which is distributed under the MIT License.
-- AcadHomepage is influenced by the github repo [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io), which is distributed under the MIT License.
+- Anpeng Wang's Homepage is influenced by the github repo [academicpages/academicpages.github.io](https://github.com/academicpages/academicpages.github.io), which is distributed under the MIT License.